Call us today! 1.800.923-7878

 Mistletoe extracts have been evaluated in Europe in numerous clinical studies which have demonstrated improvements in survival, quality of life, and stimulation of the immune system.

-In the United States, European mistletoe is available as a homeopathic treatment because it is not approved at this time for the treatment of cancer.
+In the United States, European mistletoe extract is available as a homeopathic treatment because it is not approved at this time for the treatment of cancer.
 Our physicians at Sunridge Medical prescribe homeopathic mistletoe not to treat a specific disease, but to enhance the immune system.

 References on Mistletoe Extract